LeonardoEichs/instagram-comments-sentiment-analysis/README.md

 # Instagram Comment Sentiment Analysis

 A Python project for analyzing the sentiment of Instagram comments using VADER and transformer models.
-The project provides both a REST API and command-line interface for sentiment analysis with emoji support and visualization capabilities.
+The project provides both a web interface and REST API for sentiment analysis with emoji support and CSV processing capabilities.

 ## Features

-- Sentiment analysis of Instagram comments using VADER or transformer models
+- 🎯 Sentiment analysis using VADER and transformer models
-- Emoji support for improved sentiment detection
+- 😊 Emoji support for improved sentiment detection
+- 🌐 Web interface for CSV file upload and analysis
-- REST API for analyzing comments via HTTP requests
+- 🔗 REST API for analyzing comments via HTTP requests
-- Visualization tools for sentiment results
+- 📊 CSV export with sentiment scores and summary statistics
-- Clean architecture with separation of concerns
+- 🏗️ Clean architecture with separation of concerns
-- Comprehensive test suite
+- 🧪 Comprehensive test suite
+- 🐳 Docker support for easy deployment

 ## Project Structure